Voices of the Nakba

 The interviews, with commentary from leading scholars of Palestine and the Middle East, offer a vivid journey into the history, politics and culture of Palestine, defining Palestinian popular memory on its own terms in all its plurality and complexity.

-Diana Allan is Assistant Professor at McGill University.
+Diana Allan is Associate Professor of Anthropology at McGill University.
 She is a filmmaker and the co-founder of the Nakba Archive.
 Her ethnography, Refugees of the Revolution: Experiences of Palestinian Exile, (Stanford University Press, 2013) won the MEMO Palestine academic book award and the American Anthropological Association, Middle East Section Award.

 'Through the pages of this book the reader can hear, feel, experience and understand more about the Nakba than by reading any other book on the subject'- Raja Shehadeh, author of 'Going Home: A Walk Through Fifty Years of Occupation'